antronerds/r2-tutorials/docs/_templates/R2_Chapter_Template.md

 3. And the third continues

-1. Two enters give the next list
+1. Three enters give the next list
   1. Two spaces create a sublist
   *  They can be mixed